Lightning-AI/pytorch-lightning/docs/source/extensions/strategy.rst

 * Handles/owns optimizers and schedulers.

-:class:`~pytorch_lightning.strategies.strategy.Strategy` also manages the accelerator, precision and the checkpointing plugins.
+:class:`~pytorch_lightning.strategies.strategy.Strategy` also manages the accelerator, precision, and checkpointing plugins.

 ****************************************